Thomas Tweedie: Early life

-Thomas Mitchell March Tweedie was born in River John, Nova Scotia, on March 4, 1871, to James Tweedie a Methodist Minister, and his wife Rachael Susannah.
+Tweedie was born in River John, Nova Scotia, on 4 March 1871, to James Tweedie a Methodist Minister, and his wife Rachael Susannah.
 He graduated from Mount Allison University with a Bachelor of Arts in 1902 and subsequently entered Harvard University, where he earned a law degree in 1905.
-He was admitted to the bar in Nova Scotia in 1905, and then moved to Alberta where he would be one of the last individuals admitted to the bar in the Northwest Territories on July 10, 1907.
-Settling in Calgary he would begin to practice law with future MLA Alexander McGillivray, and was named King's Counsel on March 19, 1913.
+He was admitted to the bar in Nova Scotia in 1905, and then moved to Alberta where he would be one of the last individuals admitted to the bar in the Northwest Territories on 10 July 1907.
+Settling in Calgary, he would begin to practice law with future MLA Alexander McGillivray, and was named King's Counsel on 19 March 1913.

 Provincial career

 Tweedie was first elected to the Legislative Assembly of Alberta in a 1911 by-election and served the Calgary seat that had been previously vacated by Richard Bennett.
 In this elected he ran under the Conservative banner.
 Tweedie defeated popular municipal alderman Thomas Skinner who ran as a Liberal candidate.

 Tweedie was re-elected to his second term in the 1913 Alberta general election.
 The Calgary riding was broken up into 3 different ridings under the redistribution bill passed by the Sifton government.
 Thomas ran in the new riding of Centre Calgary.
 He won his second term in the legislature with a large margin defeating Liberal candidate John McDougall.

 In the 1917 Alberta general election he ran for re-election in Calgary Centre, this time being defeated by Alex Ross who ran as a Labor candidate.
 Thomas would quickly make the jump to federal politics running in the federal election later that year.